jwardbond/jwardbond.github.io/content/posts/reviews/2021-04-03-hillbilly-elegy-jd-vance.md

 ---
-title: "Book Review: Hillbilly Elegy by JD Vance"
+title: "Hillbilly Elegy by JD Vance"
 date: 2021-04-03 10:00:00 -0700
+font_mode: serif
+categories:
+    - reviews
+tags:
-categories: reviews books
+    - books
-tags: 4-stars
+    - 4-stars

 excerpt: "A candid peek into a side of America that I had only ever seen in YouTube videos - mostly those involving people with too-small shirts screaming in Walmarts, waving 2L bottles of soda over their heads as their waist-high children look on apathetically"
 ---